landlab/landlab/docs/tutorial.rst

 Landlab also provides the ``ModelParameterDictionary`` module for reading data in from a formatted text file, such as the following::

 	# Comments are preceded by hash marks
-	MANNINGS_N: parameters have a tag line followed by a value 0.03
+	MANNINGS_N: each parameter has a tag line, followed by a value on the next line 0.03
-	PI: by convention, tags are given in all caps 3.14159265
+	PI: by convention, the tags themselves are given in all caps 3.14159265
 	# The next parameter is an integer
 	NUMBER_OF_TIME_STEPS